Climate Action Campaign — 20% by 2016

 Thanks to Community Choice Aggregation (CCEA), Evanston residents and small business owners are enjoying lower electric bills — and 100% green power, too.
 In selecting an energy supplier for the CCEA program, the Evanston City Council has twice chosen suppliers offering 100% renewable energy.
 As a result, at the end of the first 12 months of the program (mid-year 2013), Evanston has succeeded in achieving the 13% reduction target set in its Climate Action Plan.

-But much more remains to be done to reduce our collective carbon footprint.
-CGE has endorsed a next emissions-reduction goal of 20% by 2016 (relative to a 2005 baseline).
-Assuming a continuation of 100% renewable energy for electricity, meeting the new goal will require additional emissions reductions of about 2% each year for the next four years.
+CGE endorsed the next emissions-reduction goal of 20% by 2016 (relative to a 2005 baseline).
+Assuming a continuation of 100% renewable energy for electricity, meeting the new goal required additional emissions reductions of about 2% each year for the next four years.

 - Retain 100% green power for Evanston residents and small businesses.
 This is absolutely essential to achieving the new 20% emissions-reduction goal.
 In selecting a provider for the second year of the CCEA program (2013-2014), the City Council has again chosen a supplier offering 100% renewable energy.